vinods03/machine-learning-model-deployment/README.md

 # machine-learning-model-deployment

-Below model deployment strategies are covered in deployment.ipynb
+Below machine learning model deployment strategies are covered in deployment.ipynb.
+Note that we are using AWS Sagemaker for the model development and deployment.

 1. Real-time inference - for low latency predictions.
 2. Serverless inference - for unpredictable, fluctuating traffic.
 Helps to save cost.